-The second worst day of my life was the day I found out my oldest child was suicidal.
-The next day, we sat in a therapist’s office and discussed the next steps and how to keep our child safe.
+The second worst day of my life was when I found out my oldest child was suicidal.
+The next day, we sat in a therapist's office and discussed the next steps and how to keep our child safe.
 And none of it felt like enough.
-Eleven years later, it still doesn’t feel like enough.
+Eleven years later, it still doesn't feel like enough.
 Having a child who has tried to take their life takes away any sense of control, perceived or otherwise, you think you might have.
-One way you can take back control is by creating an emergency action plan for your child.
+You can take back control by creating an emergency action plan for your child.

-Anything that could save precious time when your child is in crisis should be in the emergency action plan.
+The emergency action plan should include anything that could save precious time when your child is in crisis.

 If your child suffers from a mental health disorder, specific care centers in your county provide in-patient and out-patient services.
 They have therapists and psychiatrists and offer 24-hour emergency services.
 They often also serve as the gatekeepers for insurance companies if your child should require hospitalization.

-Your child’s therapist should be able to give you the name of the care center in your country.
-If your child is over the age of eighteen, you can contact the behavioral health specialist at your local medical center.
+Your child's therapist should be able to give you the name of the care center in your county.
+If your child is over eighteen, you can contact the behavioral health specialist at your local medical center.
 Let them know you are the parent of a child with a mental health disorder and are creating an emergency action plan.
 Your child does not have to be or have been suicidal to create a plan.

 The best way to respond to a crisis is to plan for it ahead of time.

-Emergency action plans aren’t just for children who are suicidal.
+Emergency action plans aren't just for children who are suicidal.
 You can use them with children who suffer from depression or anxiety.
-Teachers can use them with “at-risk” students or students who have high-risk behaviors.
+Teachers can use them with "at-risk" students or students with high-risk behaviors.
 The idea is to create a plan before you need to use it.

 Your plan can be as simple as answering the questions in the second paragraph of this post.
 Or you could use a template.
 There are some good ones available on the Internet.

 Mental Health America has a post with a free downloadable plan here.
 Their plan has you work through creating it with your child.
-NAMI has a downloadable .pdf about navigating a mental health crisis and all the steps to take and things you should know.
+NAMI has a downloadable .pdf about navigating a mental health crisis, all the steps to take, and things you should know.
 It includes what you should communicate when you call 911 and what to do while you wait.
-It’s a little long, but it’s thorough and worth your time to read through.
-Finally, there is a simple “fill-in-the-blanks” plan on this page.
+It's a little long, but it's thorough and worth your time to read through.
+Finally, there is a simple "fill-in-the-blanks" plan on this page.
 It is suitable for kids to adults and is printer-friendly.
-It could hang in a visible place as a reminder of how to take care of yourself before you hit rock bottom.
+It could hang in a visible place as a reminder of how to care for yourself before you hit rock bottom.